 Pleading guilty to a domestic violence charge should be avoided at all costs.
 Trial should always be the main option, with pleading as a last resort.
 Rarely, if ever, do the facts at trial come out in the same ironclad form as they appear in a police report.
-Accordingly, all domestic violence, spousal abuse, spousal battery, and domestic battery resulting in corporal injury charges, whether misdemeanor or felony, must be vigorously challenged.
+Accordingly, all domestic violence, spousal abuse, spousal battery and domestic battery resulting in corporal injury charges, whether they are misdemeanor or felony charges, must be vigorously challenged.

 Sometimes, the challenge is not met by the attorney and the client or, in the best interests of a client, a plea bargain is reached.
-If a plea is entered in a domestic violence/spousal battery case, the defendant will be required to complete a 52 week batterers treatment program, among other things, and will be placed on a minimum of three years of formal or informal probation and a protective order of sorts could issue that may even keep the defendant from her spouse or children.
+If a plea is entered in a domestic violence/spousal battery case, the defendant will be required to complete a 52-week batterers treatment program, among other things, and will be placed on a minimum of three years of formal or informal probation, and a protective order of sorts could issue that may even keep the defendant from his or her spouse or children.

 Located in Newport Beach, just across the street from the Orange County Superior Court, Harbor Justice Center, Keith J. Bruno represents individuals who have been arrested or charged with domestic violence probation violations, original charges and/or other criminal offenses involving domestic situations.

 If that decision has already been made, the family and the defendant need help.
-Mr. Bruno has extensive experience addressing and winning domestic violence cases, domestic violence probation violations and all of the requirements attendant to the accusation.
-If you or your loved one has been arrested and face charges for any domestic abuse crime a domestic violence probation violation, Mr. Bruno looks forward to winning your case.
+Mr. Bruno has extensive experience addressing and winning domestic violence cases all of the requirements attendant to these accusations.
+If you or your loved one has been arrested and faces charges for any domestic abuse crime or a domestic violence probation violation, Mr. Bruno looks forward to winning your case.

-Mr. Bruno’s firm understands that the system and how to it can slaughter the unsuspecting or the unskilled.
-Mr. Bruno routinely sees defendant’s suffer because of the ineptitude of their lawyer.
+Mr. Bruno understands the system and how it can slaughter the unsuspecting or the unskilled.
+He routinely sees defendants suffer because of the ineptitude of their lawyers.
 You do not have to settle for an inexperienced or second-rate attorney.
-The stakes are to high for a discount lawyer.
-Mr. Bruno understands what you may be going through and will help you as he would a family member..
+The stakes are too high for a discount lawyer.
+Mr. Bruno understands what you may be going through and will help you as he would a family member.

-If you have been accused of spousal abuse contact the criminal defense firm of K. Bruno, APC, serving all of California, including Orange County, Los Angeles and San Diego.
+If you have been accused of spousal abuse, contact the criminal defense firm BRUNO│NALU, serving all of California, including Orange County, Los Angeles and San Diego.
 Mr. Bruno will speak to you personally and he will personally represent you throughout the case.
 You will not be pawned off to a junior lawyer.
-We offer a free face-to-face consultation and an in-depth strategy meeting.
+We offer a free, face-to-face consultation and an in-depth strategy meeting.